janardan-ds/Retail-Store-Query-System-LLM/README.md

-# AtliQ Tees: Talk to a Database
+# Retail Store Query System: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and